 White Ribbon is a global campaign led by men to end violence against women.
 White Ribbon Day, 25 November, is the international day when people wear a white ribbon to show that they do not condone violence towards women.
-White Ribbon celebrates the many men willing to show leadership and commitment to promoting safe, healthy relationships, and respectful attitudes and behaviours towards women.
+White Ribbon celebrates the many men and women willing to show leadership and commitment to promoting safe, healthy relationships, and respectful attitudes and behaviours towards women.

 VIOLENCE TOWARDS WOMEN IS UNACCEPTABLE